dasiths/Modern_ROS2_Workspace/README.md

 - Introduce VS Code tasks to make makefile target discovery easier.
 - Add sample using `launch` and reading `config` from environment.

+## Notes

+This repo contains some generic examples from the ROS2 github repos.
+The devcontainer, folder structure, make targets and example build pipeline are examples only.
+They have not been tested thoroughly.

+Contributors:
+- Dasith Wijesiriwardena
+- Jordan Knight
+- Juan Burckhardt
+- Jason Goodsell
+- Sunganya Srinivasan